5hipp/5hipp/README.md

 - 👋 Hi, I’m @5hipp
 - 👀 I’m studying Computer Forensics and Security
 - 🌱 I’m currently learning Java and C#
-- 📫 How to reach me on Twitter @lxr
+- 📫 Reach me on Twitter @lxr

 <!---
 Shippp/Shippp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.